n0-ware/book-of-n0ware/Writeups and Notes/TryHackMe/Events/Advent of Cyber 2021/Day 23 - Advent of Cyber 2021.md

 ## Walkthrough
 In this scenario, we are tasked with investigating [Windows Event Logs](../../../../Knowledge%20Base/Concepts/Windows/Windows%20Event%20Log.md) to discover where a missing password went for the Elf Dome Defense system.
 It is suspected that a recent [Phishing](../../../../Knowledge%20Base/Concepts/Phishing.md) attempt was successful.
 We need to find out what happened and what actions the actor took on the compromised PC by reviewing [PowerShell](../../../../Tools,%20Binaries,%20and%20Programs/Windows/PowerShell.md) event logs.

-> For this scenario, we are interested in event log id's `4103` and `4014` from the provider `Microsoft-Windows-PowerShell`.
+> For this scenario, we are interested in event log IDs `4103` and `4014` from the provider `Microsoft-Windows-PowerShell`.
 This scenario will use the Attack Box.

 ### Question-1
 [Top](#TOC)